encode - compute the representation of the argument in the radix system defined by the base

 example, seconds to hours/minutes/seconds in one step.

-val0 and val1 can be an arbitrary multidmensional numeric arrays.
-Note that the first element of the first dimension of the val0 vector is ignored - it is just there to provide the number of digits which should be computed.
+base and val can be an arbitrary multidmensional numeric arrays.
+Note that the first element of the first dimension of the base vector is ignored - it is just there to provide the number of digits which should be computed.

 The encode method is conceptually the inverse of the decode method.